williammilisic/cloudcloud.dev/index.md

 *Be who you are and say what you feel because those who mind, don't matter, and those who matter, don't mind.* - Dr. Seuss

 * Recent years, months and weeks have seen a remarkable progress in the field of generative AI and large language models.
+This [study](https://arxiv.org/pdf/2303.10130.pdf)made by OpenAI, Open Research and University of Pennsylvania investigates potential impact of Generative Pre-Trained Transformer (GPT) models on the US labour market.